tejasvaidhyadev/PGM_project/README.md

 # current version of code base only work for BERT models
 ## ToDO
-- Better interface to preprocess data
-- Add other model for paper
 - Refactor code to make it more readable

 ## ToDo Experiments
-- All the experiments in the paper
+- All the experiments in the paper #only Bert and causal Bert is added
 - Add more experiments with different language models
 - Ablation study on the model
 - sythetic data experiments